anastaviki/Data-Quality-Engineering-Mentoring-Program-Intermediate-Level-9/PyTest_HW/Readme.md

 This folder contains PyTest project with automated test cases for AdventureWorks2012 database from TestCasesPyTest.xlsx file
 ## Requirements
 1. Python 3
 2. PyTest.
-You can use _pip install robotframework_ to install it
+You can use _pip install pytest_ to install it
 3. pyodbc interface.
 You can use _pip install pyodbc_ to install it
 4. pytest-html plugin You can use _pip install pytest-html_ to install it
 5. loggin library You can use _pip install logging_ to install it